mychan24/restinginpca/README.md

 ### Solution to test for
 If, instead of using the square correlation (or distance) matrix, we arrange data as condition x (regions x participants).
 In this case, we can concatenate data of different participants on the columns (we think).

+With the two by two design of the condition, we can maybe try an analysis similar to the ANOVA approach.

 #### Problem
 But how do we know what the svd of this gives us, and how is this different from a DiSTATIS on distance matrices?

-_We cannot compare the two sets of results because they don't have the same observations/variables
+_We cannot compare the two sets of results because they don't have the same observations/variables_

-__What Normalization should we use?
++ What Normalization should we use?

-__How do we bootstrap?
++ How do we bootstrap?
 (All random factors need to be bootstrapped.)

-__How can we do an ANOVA-like comparison for the sessions
++ How can we do an ANOVA-like comparison for the sessions

 ### DATA WE WISH TO ANALYZE
 condition x (region x participants)